UOdsci/dsci345/pages/syllabus.md

 # Assignments

-There will be weekly assignments, each a Jupyter notebook; download each one, complete it on your own, and submit your completed notebook on Canvas if possible by *Fridays at 11:59pm*.
+There will be weekly assignments, each a Jupyter notebook; download each one, complete it on your own, and submit your completed notebook on Canvas by *Fridays at 11:59pm*.
 Please do not ask me for extensions; the grader has to do the grading over the weekend, period.

 You are encouraged to work with other students (please say who you worked with) and use what internet sources you like (please cite your sources); please don't work with people outside the class and please do the *technical writing* on your own, avoiding use of generative AI on material you submit.